mister-ben/Brightcove-Player-Logo/README.md

 Brightcove Player Logo
 ======================
-These SWF and javascript plugins add logo overlays to a player to compliment the existing options to add logos per-video and per-account.
+These SWF and javascript plugins add logo overlays to a Video Cloud player to compliment the existing options to add logos per-video and per-account.

+_Unoffical example — not supported by Brightcove_

 ##SWF Plugin